 Security in the SmartVault Portal

-- The SmartVault for Windows Desktop Client also uses session tokens, but it is not affected by inactivity.
-The SmartVault Launchpad, including the Connected Desktop, will force you to sign back in once a week as an additional security check.
+The SmartVault for Windows Desktop client also uses session tokens, but they don’t expire after periods of inactivity.
+However, the SmartVault Launchpad (including the Connected Desktop) does require that you sign in once a week.

-- Windows and Macintosh WebDAV clients do not use or check session tokens, so connectivity of mapped web drives like the SmartVault Web Drive is not affected by the addition of session tokens.
+Windows and Macintosh WebDAV clients don’t use session tokens; therefore, mapped web drives (such as the SmartVault Web Drive) are not affected.